jramaya/marketingmd/index.md

 It is the combination of these factors that determines not only whether companies become involved in international markets, but also the degree of involvement.

-6.7 THE STAGES OF GOING INTERNATIONAL {#the-stages-of-going-international .calibre5}             -
+6.7 THE STAGES OF GOING INTERNATIONAL

  Earlier in our discussion on definitions, we identified several terms that relate to how committed a firm is to being international.
 Here we expand on these concepts and explain the rationale behind this process.
 Two points should be noted.
 First, the process tends to be ranked in order of "least risk and investment" to "greatest involvement".
 Second, these are not necessarily sequential steps, even though exporting is apparently most common as an initial entry.